Townview, Queensland: Geography

 The Leichhardt River flows north-south through the town of Mount Isa, dividing the suburbs of the town into "mineside" (west of the Leichhardt River) and "townside" (east of the Leichhardt River).
 Townview is a "townside" suburb.

 Townview is bounded to the north by the Barkly Highway.

 At 380 m above sea level, Townview is slightly more elevated than other parts of Mount Isa, giving the suburb some views of the town and presumably its name.

 History

-The spelling of Townview was standardised in 2003 at the request of the Mount Isa City Council.
+The spelling of Townview (often written as Town View) was standardised in 2003 at the request of the Mount Isa City Council.

 Townview State School opened on 25 January 1965.